Consumer Medicine Information

 If your doctor or pharmacist tells you to stop taking this medicine, or the medicine has passed its expiry date, ask your pharmacist what to do with any that are left over.

-SERC tablets 16 mg are white, round, scored, with "267" on either side of the score.
+SERC tablets 16 mg are uncoated white, round, and scored, with "267" on either side of the score.

 Serc 16 mg tablets are available in packs of 10 and 25 tablets.

 Serc contains 16 mg of betahistine dihydrochloride as the active ingredient:

 It also contains